Dravet syndrome: Treatment

 Children may experience fewer seizures and less severe, shorter seizures as a result of first-line therapy with VPA; however, it is uncommon for them to live a life free of seizures.
-According to the recommendations, second-line options include the ketogenic diet (KD), topiramate (TPM), and STP combined with VPA and CLB.
-The more current European recommendations now mention CBD and FFA as potential second-line treatments (in Europe, CLB and CBD are combined).
+According to the recommendations, second-line options include the ketogenic diet, topiramate, and stiripentol combined with VPA and clobazam.
+The more current European recommendations now mention CBD and fenfluramine as potential second-line treatments (in Europe, clobazam and CBD are combined).

 Treatments include cognitive rehabilitation through psychomotor and speech therapy.
 In addition, valproate is often administered to prevent recurrence of febrile seizures, and a benzodiazepine is used for long-lasting seizures, but these treatments are usually insufficient.

 Stiripentol was the only medication for which a double-blind placebo-controlled randomized controlled trial was performed, and this medication showed efficacy in trials.
 It acts as a GABAergic agent and as a positive allosteric modulator of GABA_{A} receptor.
 Stiripentol, which can improve focal refractory epilepsy, as well as Dravet's syndrome, supplemented with clobazam and valproate was approved in Europe in 2007 as a therapy for Dravet syndrome and has been found to reduce overall seizure rate by 70%.
 In cases with more drug-resistant seizures, topiramate and the ketogenic diet are used as alternative treatments.
 A Cochrane review, first published in 2014 and updated in 2022, called for larger, randomized, well-controlled trials to be able to draw conclusions.

 Cannabidiol (CBD) was approved in the United States for the treatment of Dravet syndrome in 2018.
 A 2017 study showed that the frequency of seizures per month decreased from 12 to 6 with the use of cannabidiol, compared with a decrease from 15 to 14 with placebo.